Finder makes money from featured partners, but editorial opinions are our own.

 Tax guidelines and regulations for large money transfers into Canada

-The CRA won't hit you with taxes for receiving funds from overseas—as long as it's a gift.
+You don't have to worry about the CRA hitting you with taxes for receiving money in Canada from abroad — as long as it's a gift.

 You don’t have to pay income tax or gift tax on most types of money transfers to Canada from friends and family.
 But you may have to pay capital gains tax if you’re receiving money by selling or disposing of an asset.